Sri Ramana Ashram: History

 The ashram gradually grew in its present location after Ramana Maharshi settled near the Samadhi shrine of his mother Alagammal, who died on 19 May 1922.
-In the beginning, a single small hut was built there.
-By 1924 two huts were set up, one opposite the samadhi and the other to the north.
+From 1922 until his death in 1950, Ramana Maharshi lived at the ashram that developed around his mother's tomb.
+Initially, Ramana Maharshi would often walk from Skandashram to his mother's tomb.
+In December 1922, he did not return to Skandashram and settled at the base of the Hill, and Sri Ramanasramam started to develop.
+In the beginning, a single small hut was built near the samadhi, but in 1924, two huts were erected – one opposite the samadhi and the other to the north.
+The so-called Old Hall was built in 1928, where Ramana Maharshi lived until 1949.

+Sri Ramanasramam grew to include a library, hospital, post office, and many other facilities.
+Ramana Maharshi displayed a natural talent for planning and building projects.
+Annamalai Swami gave detailed accounts of this in his reminiscences.
+The Ramanasramam temple within the campus was designed and constructed by architect-cum-builder Vaidyanatha Sthapati between 1939 and 1949.
+He was a 36th-generation descendant of Kunjaramallan Rajaraja Perunthachan, the architect of the 11th-century Brihadeeswara Temple in Thanjavur.
+During its decade-long construction period, Maharshi was deeply involved in the project.

 Amongst its early western visitors was British writer Paul Brunton in 1931, who is credited with introducing Ramana Maharshi to the West through his books "A Search in Secret India" (1934) and "The Secret Path".
 Writer W. Somerset Maugham visited the ashram in 1938, and later used Ramana Maharshi as the model for the holy man, Shri Ganesha in his novel, The Razor’s Edge (1944).
 Other visitors included Swami Sivananda, Paramahansa Yogananda, Alfred Sorensen (Sunyata) and Wei Wu Wei.
+During the Indian independence movement, Mahatma Gandhi would often encourage freedom fighters to visit the Ashram, including Dr Rajendra Prasad, Sarojini Naidu, and Jamnalal Bajaj.